Brighton Artists Network is Brighton’s first artist-led interdisciplinary artists network.

 Brighton Event Professionals Independent Committee encourages openness and communication between businesses in the event production and supply industries across Brighton/Hove.

 Fuse Brighton is an inclusive platform aimed at elevating the voices and work of creatives of colour.
 We’re here to create change.

 Future Creators are a collective of organisations working locally (and nationally) as one, to develop the creative potential, skills and voice of our children and young adults.

 Held at Brighton Museum & Art Gallery, recent events have focused on LGBTQI Roma; the work of the black gay archive Rukus!
 45 years of Switchboard; HIV/AIDS activist Simon Watney; and much more.

 Aims to bring together LGBTQ+ artists to share skills, establish new working partnerships and build community between emerging local artists.

 A programme of social gatherings by and for queer, trans and intersex people of colour (QTIPoC) in Brighton & Hove.

-The Rocket Artists are a not-for-profit, artist-led group who celebrate diverse identities, abilities & art practices.
+A not-for-profit, artist-led group who celebrate diverse identities, abilities & art practices.

 Stay Up Late is a Brighton-based charity committed to promoting the rights of people with learning disabilities to live the lifestyle of their choosing.